-3. INFORMATION OTHER THAN THE IND AS FINANCIAL STATEMENTS AND AUDITOR'S REPORT THEREON information comprises the information included in the Directors Report, Corporate Governance Report and Management Discussion and Analysis, but does not include the Ind AS financial statements and our auditor's report thereon.
+The Company's Board of Directors is responsible for the preparation of the other information.
+The other information comprises the information included in the Directors Report, Corporate Governance Report and Management Discussion and Analysis, but does not include the Ind AS financial statements and our auditor's report thereon.
 The Annual Report is expected to be made available to us after the date of our auditor's report.